Despite previous beating, Rihanna back with Chris Brown

 "After being tormented for so many years, being angry and dark, I'd rather just live my truth and take the backlash," said Rihanna, 24, adding, "I can handle it."

-The couple's reconciliation had been rumoured for months, even before the pair unveiled a duet, "Nobody's Business," in November.
+The couple's reconciliation had been rumored for months, even before the pair unveiled a duet, "Nobody's Business," in November.
 That track was included on Rihanna's latest album "Unapologetic."

 Brown pleaded guilty in 2009 to beating and punching Rihanna.
 He was sentenced to community service, anger management classes, given a restraining order and is still on probation.